podstudio/psblog/source/blog/2014-02-20-angular-swagger-jacking.html.markdown

 Now that we have our input available in scope, we can use them to generate the request URL for our API Endpoint.
 We have two disparate components that we somehow need to combine to create a meaningful URL.
 The url attribute passed into the directive upon instantiation is a simple string `'/authors/{{author}}/posts'` and our scope has an attribute named `author` that we'd like to use in place of the `{{author}}` component of our URL.

-The way I do this is by utilizing Angular's very hadny [$interpolate Provider](http://docs.angularjs.org/api/ng/service/$interpolate).
+The way I do this is by utilizing Angular's very handy [$interpolate Provider](http://docs.angularjs.org/api/ng/service/$interpolate).

 > **$interpolate** Compiles a string with markup into an interpolation function.
 This service is used by the HTML $compile service for data binding.
 See $interpolateProvider for configuring the interpolation markup.